 - It's comprehensive, covering past, present, future, inner world, and outer influences.

-- It dives deep, exploring both conscious thoughts and subconscious patterns.
+- It goes deep into both conscious thoughts and subconscious patterns.

 - It empowers you by highlighting your internal resources and potential actions.